Is A Whole-Home Humidifier Right For You?

-The recommended humidity range for your home and your health is 35-50%.
-Throughout the winter, your furnace often strips the air of moisture during the heating process, which can cause the air inside your home to feel exceedingly dry.
+The ideal humidity range for your home and your health is 35-50%.
+During the course of the winter, your furnace often strips the air of moisture during the heating process, which can cause the air inside your home to feel exceedingly dry.
 The best way to have a more energy-efficient and comfortable home during the winter is to control your indoor humidity.

 Healthy Air, Healthy You

-Since humidifiers add moisture to the nasal passages and respiratory systems, they could also help decrease snoring and, in some cases, do away with it entirely leading to a full night of uninterrupted sleep.
+Since humidifiers add moisture to the nasal passages and respiratory systems, they could also help decrease snoring and, in some cases, do away with it altogether resulting in a full night of uninterrupted sleep.